jedi4ever/veewee/doc/installation.md

 __from source__

-When you cd into the veewee directory, rvm should automatically read the .rvmrc file and prompt you to verify it - you can do so by pressing Y. This will then create a gemset for veewee.
+When you cd into the veewee directory, rvm should automatically read the `.rvmrc` file and prompt you to verify it - you can do so by pressing `Y`.

+This will then create a [gemset](https://rvm.io/gemsets/basics/) for veewee.

     $ git clone https://github.com/jedi4ever/veewee.git
     $ cd veewee